Azolla Cultivation – An Opportunity to Increase Farm Income

 4) It suppresses the growth of various paddy weeds and checks the excessive evaporation from paddy fields

-5) Azolla solubilized various micronutrients like Mn, Zn, and Fe; enhancing the availability of these elements in the paddy fields.
+5) Azolla solubilized various micronutrients, such as Mn, Zn, and Fe, enhancing their availability in the paddy fields.

 6) It releases various vitamins and growth regulators, which help in increasing the yield of paddy crops.